 When the whole family is in town, it’s a party.

-Some families are close—closely bonded and geographically close—so they spend weekends together in addition to holidays while some dynasties can only manage a tribe gathering for a few special occasions throughout the year.
-No matter what kind of family it is, the usual order to celebrations is to have a good time together, partake in a meal that brings the group closer together and create new memories.
+Some families are close—closely bonded and geographically close—so they spend weekends together in addition to holidays.
+Other dynasties can only manage a gathering of the tribe for a few special occasions throughout the year.
+But no matter what kind of family it is, the celebration’s usual purpose is to have a good time together, partake in a meal that brings the group closer together, and create new memories.

-Make a special meal part of your Easter Sunday celebrations at some of the city’s best restaurants.
-Take a river cruise, show up and dine in style or have a carefree Easter-themed catch-up session so that the latest family gossip and kisses don't go unshared.
+Make a special meal part of your Easter Sunday celebrations on April 21, 2019, at some of the city’s best restaurants.
+Take a river cruise, show up and dine in style, or have a carefree Easter-themed catch-up session so that the latest family gossip and kisses don’t go unshared.

 Easter Brunch or Dinner

-Hornblower Cruises & Events (Hudson River Park): Hop aboard the New York City Easter Brunch Jazzy Cruise and enjoy live music and iconic sights of the city while dining on a bountiful brunch buffet with signature coffee and herbal teas, a dessert station and free-flowing mimosas.
-This festive cruise will take passengers to the New York Harbor, offering stunning views of the Manhattan skyline and Statue of Liberty.
-This cruise has reserved seating, so make sure to book your whole party together at one time.
+Hornblower Cruises & Events (Hudson River Park): Hop aboard the New York City Easter Brunch Jazzy Cruise and enjoy live music and iconic city sights while dining on a bountiful brunch buffet with signature coffee and herbal teas, a dessert station and free-flowing mimosas.
+This festive cruise in New York Harbor, which offers stunning views of the Manhattan skyline and Statue of Liberty, has reserved seating, so make sure to book your whole party together at one time.
 Boarding begins at noon and the cruise leaves Pier 40 at 12:30 pm.
-At W. Houston and the Hudson River, 646.699.4244

-The Palm Court at The Plaza (Midtown West): Dining at The Plaza is a true NYC experience and, this Easter, executive chef Michael Lockard, executive pastry chef Matthew Lambie and their culinary team have put together an indulgent Grand Buffet of savory and sweet dishes.
-Dine on various salads, citrus scented brioche French toast, baked rigatoni, chardonnay braised artichokes, bourbon and apricot glazed bone-in ham, éclairs, almond custard pudding and more.
-The cost is $145 for adults and $65 for children, with additional gratuity.
-Fifth Ave., at Central Park South, 212.759.3000
+The Palm Court at The Plaza (Midtown West): Dining at The Plaza is a true NYC experience and, this Easter, Executive Chef Michael Lockard, Executive Pastry Chef Matthew Lambie and their culinary team have put together an indulgent Grand Buffet of savory and sweet dishes.
+Dine on various salads, citrus-scented brioche French toast, seared Skuna Bay salmon, rainbow potato and spring onion hash, bourbon and apricot-glazed bone-in ham, éclairs, bergamot citrus tart, and more.
+The cost is $175 for adults and $80 for children (not including gratuity).

-Tribeca Grill (Tribeca): A NYC hospitality landmark in its third decade, the Tribeca Grill—owned by famed restaurateur Drew Nieporent and Academy Award-winning actor Robert De Niro—is a very festive place to be the weekend of Easter.
-The three-course prix fixe brunch is based off the price of the main course, ranging from just $39 to $65.
-The generous menu includes appetizers like yogurt parfait, roasted baby beets and grilled octopus.
-Main course options range from a goat cheese and fine herbes omelet to Atlantic salmon to grilled filet of beef and other savory selections.
-For dessert, choose from sweet sensations such as glazed donut holes, chocolate brioche pudding, New York cheesecake and more!
-375 Greenwich St., 212.941.3900
+Tribeca Grill (TriBeCa): The NYC hospitality landmark, owned by famed restaurateur Drew Nieporent and Academy Award-winning actor Robert De Niro and now in its third decade, is a very festive place to be the weekend of Easter.
+The three-course prix fixe brunch ranges from $39 to $69, depending on the price of the main course.
+The generous menu includes appetizers like yogurt parfait, spring pea salad and grilled octopus.
+Main course options range from a goat cheese and fines herbes omelet to Atlantic salmon to grilled American wagyu sirloin and other savory selections.
+For dessert, choose from sweet sensations, such as warm peach and blueberry crumb cake, strawberry rhubarb vacherin and more.

 The River Café (DUMBO, Brooklyn): This riverside restaurant offers one of the best views of the Manhattan skyline and Statue of Liberty from its prime spot beneath the Brooklyn Bridge.
 New American cuisine using the freshest and finest ingredients is served daily.
-For Easter, indulge in prix fixe brunch for just $125 per person.
-The meal will start with a banana-maple flan in an eggshell, topped with house-made granola and fresh Ronnybrook cream.
-Guests will then select an appetizer and main course from the full menu, followed by a trio of signature desserts, handmade holiday chocolates and confections.
-For Easter dinner, the prix fixe meal (only $145 per person) begins with wild sturgeon caviar and house-smoked salmon served in a holiday-themed eggshell.
-An appetizer and main course dish will be selected from the full menu with the meal ending with the signature dessert trio and handmade Easter confections.
-1 Water St., 718.522.5200
+On Easter, indulge in a prix fixe brunch for $125 per person.
+The meal starts with a banana-maple flan in an eggshell, topped with house-made granola and fresh Ronnybrook cream.
+Guests then select an appetizer and main course from the full menu, followed by a trio of signature desserts, handmade holiday chocolates and confections.
+For Easter dinner, the prix fixe meal ($145 per person) begins with wild sturgeon caviar and house-smoked salmon served in a holiday-themed eggshell, followed by an appetizer and main course dish selected from the full menu.
+The meal ends with the signature dessert trio and handmade Easter confections.

 Davio’s Northern Italian Steakhouse (Midtown East): Conveniently located near Grand Central Terminal, this steak house features—to no one’s surprise—expertly cooked steaks, handmade pasta and fresh seafood.
-In addition to its usual Sunday menu items being available à la carte, Davio’s will offer three brunch specials (Tuscan bruschetta, mustard seed crab cake and a chocolate waffle with Nutella gelato) and two dinner specials (rack of lamb and pan seared barramundi) on Easter Sunday, as well as a 48-ounce porterhouse for two.
-447 Lexington Ave., 212.661.4810
+On Easter, in addition to its usual Sunday menu items available à la carte and a 48-ounce porterhouse for two, Davio’s offers three dinner specials: stuffed quail with cauliflower; couscous salad; and white chocolate raspberry mousse with fruit compote and crème anglaise.

 Benjamin Steakhouse (Midtown East): Established in 2006, this critically acclaimed, family owned and operated steak house treats each guest like family.
-For Easter Dinner, enjoy a three-course prix fixe menu for only $69.95 (not including beverage, tax or gratuity) that features a choice of appetizer (baby leaf spinach salad, mozzarella and tomatoes, a half dozen Blue Point oysters and spring pea soup) and entree (rack of lamb, Chilean sea bass, bone-in rib eye steak or veal chop), as well as the chef’s choice for dessert.
-52 E. 41st St., 212.297.9177
+For Easter dinner, the three-course prix fixe menu for $69.95 (not including beverage, tax or gratuity) features a choice of appetizer (baby leaf spinach salad, mozzarella and tomatoes, a half dozen Blue Point oysters and spring pea soup) and entrée (rack of lamb, Chilean sea bass, bone-in rib eye steak or veal chop), as well as the chef’s choice for dessert.